 Latvijas Banka's exposure to currency risk is determined by its investment structure.
 Latvijas Banka manages currency risk by establishing that the benchmark currency is the euro, thus hedging the currency risk (except for the gold portfolio as Latvijas Banka discontinued the hedging of the gold price risk in 2017, and the equity securities portfolio where investments are made in the stock denomination currencies of the respective equity securities index), and using tracking error limits in relation to the respective benchmark.
 Tracking error is calculated as the expected annualised standard deviation of the difference in return between the investment portfolio and the respective benchmark.
-The aggregate market and credit risk of 1-10 year fixed income securities portfolios, and mortgage-backed securities portfolios (see Note 4) is managed by determining the tracking error limit.
-Tracking error in 2018 and 2017 is disclosed in Note 28.
+The aggregate market risk of 1-10 year fixed income securities portfolios, mortgage-backed securities portfolios, and the equity securities portfolio (see Note 4) is managed by determining the tracking error limit.
+Tracking error in 2019 and 2018 is disclosed in Note 28.